 After exploring Oz, go next door to Toto’s TacOz.
 A sculpture of Dorothy’s little dog will greet you.
 If walking the Yellow Brick Road has emptied your stomach, eat the Bust My Buttons Burrito.
 You’ll be hungry no more, and Dorothy’s friend Button Bright will approve.
 If you’re not so hungry, try the Yellow Brick Road Burrito.
 Either way, plan for leftovers.

-3. Totos Around Town
+3. Bark at Oz in Kansas with the Totos Around Town

-4. Oz Winery
+Oz Winery wine list, Kansas

 The Oz Winery is only a block south of the museum.
 Stop in for a tasting and bring home some wine, plus an Oz-themed souvenir.
 We like the Squished Witch, Can’t Find My Way Home, and Wicked Deeds wines.